GP-Stanley/tech264-terraform/terraform.md

 # Research Terraform
 ## What is Terraform?
 What is it used for?
 * Terraform is an `open-source Infrastructure as Code` (IaC) `tool` created by HashiCorp.
   * It allows you to `define` and `manage` `cloud infrastructure `using a `declarative configuration language` (HCL - HashiCorp Configuration Language).
-* Terraform is used for `provisioning` and `managing resources` like servers, databases, networking, and more, across various cloud platforms such as AWS, Azure, Google Cloud, and others.
+* Terraform is used to `create` and `manage resources` on different cloud platforms like AWS, Azure, and Google Cloud.
+  * It makes it easier to handle things like servers, databases, and networks by writing simple code instead of doing everything manually.

 ## Why use Terraform?
 The benefits?
 * ☁️**Multi-Cloud Support**☁️: Terraform can manage infrastructure on multiple cloud platforms, which gives flexibility and avoids vendor lock-in.